OFDM-ISAC Beyond CP Limit: Performance Analysis and Mitigation Algorithms: Signal Model and Echo Signal Processing

 \subsubsection{Insufficient CP Length Case}

 When the delay of the $q$-th target exceeds the CP length, i.e., $l_q>N_{\mathrm{cp}}$, both ISI and ICI arise and degrade sensing performance.
+In this paper, we focus on the practical one-symbol-overlap case $N_{\mathrm{cp}}<l_q<N_{\mathrm{s}}$, where each beyond-CP echo overlaps with at most one adjacent OFDM symbol.
+Longer-delay echoes spanning multiple OFDM symbols can be handled by introducing higher-order temporal-shift matrices, although this extension is omitted for simplicity.
 As illustrated in Fig.~\ref{fig:echo_signal}, for the echo of the $Q$-th target, the FFT window of the $m$-th symbol overlaps the tail of symbol $m-1$ (yielding ISI) and truncates the body of symbol $m$ (breaking subcarrier orthogonality and inducing ICI).
-In this case, the discrete-time echo of the $q$-th target within the $m$-th symbol is given by (\ref{eq:echo_time}) at the top of this page, where $g_1(i)=g\big(\frac{i}{\,l_q-N_{\mathrm{cp}}\,}\big)$ selects the first $l_q-N_{\mathrm{cp}}$ samples (residual from symbol $m-1$), and $g_2(i)=g\!\big(\frac{i-l_q+N_{\mathrm{cp}}}{\,N-l_q+N_{\mathrm{cp}}\,}\big)$ selects the remaining $N-(l_q\!-\!N_{\mathrm{cp}})$ samples of symbol $m$.
+In this case, the discrete-time echo of the $q$-th target within the $m$-th symbol is given by (\ref{eq:echo_time}) at the top of this page, where $g_1(i)=g\big(\frac{i}{\,l_q-N_{\mathrm{cp}}\,}\big)$ selects the first $l_q-N_{\mathrm{cp}}$ samples (residual from symbol $m-1$), and $g_2(i)=g\big(\frac{i-l_q+N_{\mathrm{cp}}}{\,N-l_q+N_{\mathrm{cp}}\,}\big)$ selects the remaining $N-(l_q\!-\!N_{\mathrm{cp}})$ samples of symbol $m$.
 After OFDM demodulation, the corresponding frequency-domain echo $\tilde{y}_{n,m,q}$ can be expressed as\footnote{The negative sign before the ICI term originates from the time-domain signal construction: The actual received signal of the $m$-th symbol can be viewed as the interference-free signal minus the portion of samples that fall outside the CP.}

 where $y^{\mathrm{ISI}}_{n,m,q}$ and $y^{\mathrm{ICI}}_{n,m,q}$ denote the ISI and ICI components, respectively:

 where $\phi^q_{n,n'} = \frac{1}{N} \sum_{i=0}^{l_q-N_{\mathrm{cp}}-1} e^{\jmath \frac{2\pi}{N}(n'-n)i}$.